aitzaz-web/OCrypor/encryptor/README.md

 How to run the program:
-1) run dune build in the terminal
+1) go into the encryptor directory and run dune build in the terminal
 2) run dune exec bin/main.exe encryptor in terminal
 3) Follow the prompts by the program.